gmberton/EigenPlaces/README.md

 Run `$ python3 train.py -h` to have a look at all the hyperparameters that you can change.
 You will find all hyperparameters mentioned in the paper.

 ## Test
-You can test a trained model as such
+You can test one of our trained models as such (downloads the model from torch.hub)

+`$ python3 eval.py --backbone ResNet50 --fc_output_dim 2048 --resume_model torchhub`

+or a model trained by you like this

-`$ python3 eval.py --backbone ResNet50 --fc_output_dim 128 --resume_model path/to/best_model.pth`
+`$ python3 eval.py --backbone ResNet50 --fc_output_dim 2048 --resume_model path/to/best_model.pth`

-You can download plenty of trained models below.

 ## Trained Models